nckx/exherbo-nckx/README.md

   [tracker]: https://github.com/nckx/exherbo-repository-nckx/issues

-Unless indicated otherwise, all files in this repository are copyright (C) 2014 Tobias Geerinckx-Rice, and distributed under the terms of the GNU General Public Licence version 3.
+Unless indicated otherwise, all files in this repository are copyright © 2014 Tobias Geerinckx-Rice, and distributed under the terms of the GNU General Public Licence version 3.
 See the LICENCE file for details.